 Dr. Glenn Crocker became BioCity’s first CEO in 2003, and within two years the site was hosting 20 early-stage companies.

 At the end of 2011, BioCity was gifted a second site by MSD.
-Now, with locations in Nottingham and Scotland, the BioCity phenomenon continues to grow.
+Now, with locations in Nottingham, Scotland, Cheshire and now on the Boots site in Nottingham, the BioCity phenomenon continues to grow.

 This growth has been driven essentially by the success of the many businesses nurtured by the BioCity environment.